Charles Freer Andrews: Later life

 About this time Gandhi reasoned with Andrews that it was probably best for sympathetic Britons like himself to leave the freedom struggle to Indians.
-So from 1935 onwards Andrews began to spend more time in Britain, teaching young people all over the country about Christ's call to radical discipleship.
+Accordingly, from 1935 onwards Andrews began to spend more time in Britain, teaching young people all over the country about Christ's call to radical discipleship.
 Gandhi's affectionate nickname for Andrews was Christ's Faithful Apostle, based on the initials of his name, "C.F.A".
 He was widely known as Gandhi's closest friend and was perhaps the only major figure to address Gandhi by his first name, Mohan.

-Charles Andrews died on 5 April 1940, during a visit to Calcutta, and is buried in the 'Christian Burial ground' of Lower Circular Road cemetery, Calcutta.
+Charles Andrews died on 5 April 1940, during a visit to Calcutta, and is buried in the Christian burial ground of Lower Circular Road cemetery, Calcutta.

 Commemoration

 In 1948, Joseph John, pastor in Katpadi, was so inspired by Gandhi's and Andrews‘ ideas, that he left his ministry to serve the poor and casteless in a remote area in Chittoor district of Andhra Pradesh and founded a village/ Rural Life Centre, which he called Deenabandupuram.

-Andrews was a major character, portrayed by British actor Ian Charleson, in the 1982 film, Gandhi, by Richard Attenborough.
+Andrews was a major character, portrayed by British actor Ian Charleson in the 1982 film Gandhi by Richard Attenborough.
 He is honored with a Lesser Feast on the liturgical calendar of the Episcopal Church in the United States of America on February 12.

 In 1971, India issued a commemorative postage stamp to mark the birth centenary of Andrews.

 In 2024, it was announced that Newcastle City Council plans to install a plaque at 14 Brunel Terrace, the birthplace of Andrews, to commemorate his life.